Schur--Weyl Equivalences for Wreath Product Superalgebras: Introduction

 Let $\k$ be a characteristic zero field and let $A$ be a unital associative superalgebra over $\k$.
 The prefix ``super'' indicates that $A$ is $\Z_{2}= \Z /2\Z$-graded.
 Every algebra can be viewed as a superalgebra concentrated in parity $\0$, but including other superalgebras allows us to cover the finite and affine type Q Lie superalgebras, among others.

 For $d \geq 1$, let $\SdwreathA$ denote the wreath product superalgebra of $\k S_{d}$ and $A$.
 Wreath product superalgebras naturally generalize many of the nice features of the symmetric groups and have long been of interest.
 On the Lie algebra side, for $n \geq 1$, let $\gl_{n}(A)$ denote the Lie superalgebra over $\k$ consisting of $n \times n$-matrices with entries from $A$ and Lie bracket given by the supercommutator.
 This also includes many examples of interest; see Section~\ref{SS:Examples}.
-We refer the reader to Sections~\ref{SS:LieSuperalgebras}~and~\ref{SS:WreathProductSuperalgebras} for details on these two superalgebras.
+We refer the reader to Sections~\ref{SS:LieSuperalgebras}~and~\ref{SS:WreathProductSuperalgebras} for details on the wreath product and Lie superalgebras.

 Let $V_{n}= A^{\oplus n}$, viewed as column vectors of height $n$ with entries from $A$.
 This is a $\gl_{n}(A)$-supermodule via left matrix multiplication.
 The $d$-fold tensor product $V_{n}^{\otimes d}$ is then a $U(\gl_{n}(A))$-supermodule via the coproduct on the universal enveloping superalgebra $U(\gl_{n}(A))$.
 It also has a natural right action by $\SdwreathA$.
 These actions commute, making $V_{n}^{\otimes d}$ a $(U(\gl_{n}(A)), \SdwreathA )$-bisupermodule.
 Consequently, there is a functor, given by $F^{A}_{n,d}(N) = V_{n}^{\otimes d} \otimes_{\SdwreathA} N$.